grame-cncm/faustdoc/mkdocs/docs/manual/deploying.md

 - `wam2-ts` allows you to export a ready to use WAM 2.0 plugin.

 - `wam2-poly-ts` allows you to export a ready to use polyphonic MIDI controllable WAM 2.0 plugin.

+- `wam2-fft-ts` allows you to export a ready to use WAM 2.0 plugin using the FFT architecture presented in [this paper](https://inria.hal.science/hal-04507625/document).

 ## The faust-web-component package